For anxiety management, try putting on your nutrition armor of adequacy, consistency, balance, and permission to enjoy food.

-“Consistently undereating—whatever the reason—impacts our ability to focus, regulate emotions, make decisions, manage impulse control and think rationally,” says Courtney Plush, owner of Courtney Plush Nutrition, LLC.
+“Consistently undereating—whatever the reason—impacts our ability to focus, regulate emotions, make decisions, manage impulse control, and think rationally,” says Courtney Plush, owner of Courtney Plush Nutrition.
 “All of those functions are important in the day-to-day management of anxiety.”

 So, if ensuring energy (calorie) adequacy is the first step in setting a foundation for anxiety management, you may be thinking: How much should I be eating?

-We are all born with hormone-regulated hunger and fullness cues, which tell us how much we need and when we are done.
+We are all born with hormone-regulated hunger and fullness cues that tell us how much we need and when we are done.
 When we trust our cues and let them guide our intake, we will meet our energy needs.

 Here are a few general rules of thumbs to help you make sure you are fully nourished each day:

-- Have regular meals and snacks throughout the day, every three to five hours, which will keep blood sugars stable and cortisol levels from increasing.
+- Have regular meals and snacks throughout the day, every three to five hours.
+Doing so keeps blood sugars stable and cortisol levels from increasing.